selemondev/windi-ui/docs/docs/guide/components/alert.md

 ## Avatar

-You can use the `WAvatar` prop with the `WAlert` component as shown below:
+You can use the `WAvatar` component with the `WAlert` component as shown below:

 <demo src="../../components/Alert/alertAvatar.vue" />